50 years of pioneering in the north sea

 The Britannia Field was the largest natural gas and condensate field in the North Sea when it was discovered in 1975.
 After achieving production in 1998, it produced enough gas to meet at least 8 percent of the U.K.'s energy needs.

 Chevron continues to collaborate with its Aberdeen-based Global Technology Center to apply pioneering technologies to discover and produce energy resources in the North Sea.
 Currently, the high-pressure, high-temperature Alder Field comprises one of the most complex wells drilled in the North Sea.
-The Rosebank Field has the potential to unlock a region holding a significant portion of the U.K.'s developed oil and gas resources.
 And at Captain, Chevron is working with partners to deploy a new polymer injection technology to maximize oil recovery.